It’s that time of the year when the hook modellers have come out in full force. And oh my, have they ever gotten good at their craft.

 The SEEKING system drives animals to “search for the things they need, crave, and desire.”[ii]
 In other words, SEEKING is the limbic secret to survival.
 Remove it by bilateral lesions and the animal becomes listless and passive.
 In humans, illness as well as severe stress can have a similar effect; while over-stimulation of the system leads to excessive impulsivity.

-If the SEEKing system is blocked by another animal this triggers the RAGE system, which produces an extra burst of energy/anger so as to overcome the obstacle.
+If another animal blocks the SEEKing system, this triggers the RAGE system, which produces an extra burst of energy/anger so as to overcome the obstacle.
 Go after your goal and don’t let another creature stop you.
 And here is where the hook modeller has glommed onto a hugely successful strategy.

 Trigger dopamine in a child or teen – which, sadly, is all too easy– and the SEEKing system is off and running.
 Now it is up to the parent to counteract the child’s urge, which may be utterly nonsensical or overly extravagant.
 And as sure as night follows day that will trigger an angry response in the child or teen who has been thwarted.